metaware-eth/HaloFanaticsNFT/README.md

 ## About The Project

 This project is an example ERC721 NFT contract for the Ethereum network.
 The token uses SVG to render its data.
-Tested with Hardhat and Chai Assertions
+Tested with Hardhat and Chai Assertions.

 ### Built With